 The tradeoffs have not deterred investors.
 Paladin Capital Group, Corning, and Microsemi chipped into the $18.7 million funding round with GE Ventures.
 The start-up is using Corning’s glass materials to improve the heat tolerance of its switch.

-Menlo Micro is starting out with one product, the MM3300, a MEMS switch for radio frequency applications like military radio and wireless equipment.
-It might also be used in tunable filters that block out signals straying into smartphones or power amplifiers that beam signals directly into devices.
-The company said that it would license any technologies destined for smartphones.
+Menlo Micro is starting out with one product, the MM3300, a MEMS switch for military radios and other wireless applications.
+It might also be used in tunable filters that block signals straying into the power amplifiers inside smartphones.
+Garcia said that the company would license out technologies destined for smartphones.

 Garcia, a former vice president at Microsemi, said that the company has already proved its reliability of its switches in harsh industrial environments.